engagingnewsproject/enp-platform/wp-content/plugins/backupwordpress/readme.txt

 = Help develop this plugin =

-The BackUpWordPress plugin is hosted GitHub, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.
+The BackUpWordPress plugin is hosted on GitHub, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.

 = Translations =